-We expect that the majority of the goodwill acquired in connection with these acquisitions will be deductible for tax purposes.
-The purchase price allocations for the businesses acquired in 2022 are preliminary and subject to change during their respective measurement periods.
-As we finalize such purchase price allocations, adjustments may be recorded relating to finalization of intangible asset valuations, tax matters, or other items.
+The purchase price allocation for one of the businesses acquired in 2023 is preliminary and subject to change during its measurement period.
+As we finalize such purchase price allocation, adjustments may be recorded relating to finalization of intangible asset valuations, tax matters, or other items.
 Although not expected to be significant, such adjustments may result in changes in the valuation of assets and liabilities acquired.
-The purchase price allocations for the businesses acquired in 2021 and 2020 have been finalized during their respective measurement periods with an insignificant impact.
+The purchase price allocations for the other businesses acquired in 2023 as well as the businesses acquired in 2022 and 2021 have been finalized during their respective measurement periods with an insignificant impact.